Products

 • Collaboration: Proactively seeking cross-functional partnerships, demonstrating inclusivity, managing conflict skillfully, and building trust and confidence among colleagues.

-• Performance: Demonstrating good judgment, providing high-quality work, and encompassing strong problem-solving and decision-making abilities.
+• Employee performance: Demonstrating good judgment, providing high-quality work, and encompassing strong problem-solving and decision-making abilities.

 Once you’ve determined the subject and criteria of your 360-degree feedback survey, it’s time to select assessors.
 The type of mix you select depends on the role of the employee under review, the competencies you’ve chosen to focus on, and the goals of your survey.